 - Begin creating the recipe several hours before (or the night before, if possible) by first creating your custard filling.
 In a large bowl, whisk the eggs and egg yolk with the granulated sugar until thick and pale yellow.
 Add the cornstarch, flour and salt, and whisk again to combine.

 - In a medium saucepan, heat milk until it’s scalding hot, but not boiling.
 Then remove from heat.
 Pour about 1/4 cup of the milk into your bowl with the eggs, and whisk vigorously to combine.
 Pour the entire egg mixture into the saucepan, and move the saucepan back over to the stove.
 With the heat on medium-low, continue to whisk the mixture until it thickens into a thick, pudding-like consistency.
 Do not take your eyes off the mixture and continue to whisk the entire time.
 This can take around 7 to 9 minutes, but the thickening will be happen in a flash so keep your eyes on the custard.

 - Pour the hot custard into a large bowl, then add the vanilla extract.
 Whisk to incorporate the vanilla and smooth out any clumps in the custard.
 Cover the custard with a sheet of plastic wrap, placing the plastic wrap directly onto the custard.
 Refrigerate until chilled.

 - On the day you'd like to serve the dessert, you'll want to create the pate a choux (the pastry dough).
 Begin by heating the butter, water, sugar, and salt in a small saucepan over medium heat.
 Once the butter has melted and the mixture has come to a simmer, remove the saucepan from heat.

 - Add in the flour and stir with a wooden spoon.
 Move the saucepan back over to low heat and continue to stir the mixture until the flour is completely incorporated and the dough no longer sticks to the bottom or sides of the pan.
-You should be stirring over the stove for at least a good minute as you want to make sure there is no moisture left in the dough.
+You should be stirring over the stove for at least a good minute or two as you want to make sure there is no moisture left in the dough.
 Remove the pan from heat and turn off stove.